-but you get to SEE your future.
-Kinda’ like a bucket list, but instead of a list of words, you get to SEE things that you want to manifest in your life.
+Hey Ladies!
+Come to our next Magical Divas event and create your summer 2015 Vision Board.
+Kinda’ like scrapbooking, but you get to SEE your future.
+Kinda like a bucket list, but instead of a list of words, you get to SEE things that you want to manifest in your life.
 Using old magazines, you cut out pictures and words and then glue them onto a piece of cardboard or poster board.
 Then, you place the completed Vision Board in a spot you’ll see each day.

 Put-in-Bay ranked among “Most Incredible” Islands —Put-in-Bay News has learned that the island was ranked among the top ten “Most Incredible” islands on the travel website “Impulcity” in March.
-The other 10 islands listed were Daufuskie Island, Shelter Island, New York; Tangier Island, Virginia; Bald Head Island, North Carolina; Matinicus Isle, Maine; Smith Island, Maryland; Monhegan Island, Maine; Fire Island, New York, Mackinac Island, Michigan; and Catalina Island, California.
+The other ten islands listed were Daufuskie Island, Shelter Island, New York; Tangier Island, Virginia; Bald Head Island, North Carolina; Matinicus Isle, Maine; Smith Island, Maryland; Monhegan Island, Maine; Fire Island, New York; Mackinac Island, Michigan; and Catalina Island, California.
 Middle Bass was not on the list.

-Our kids always walked to school (even when it was uphill both ways and when the wind was blowing more than five miles per hour).
+Our kids always walked to school (even when it was uphill both ways and when the wind blew more than five miles per hour).
 We know of youngsters who were dropped off on the island by their bass-fishing father and told not to leave the confines of De Rivera Park.
 We know of parents who wouldn’t let their teenagers go uptown on a Saturday night.
-We know of other teenagers who would go uptown on a Saturday night just to people watch.
+We know of other teenagers who would go uptown on a Saturday night to people-watch.

-These are interesting questions each family must decide for themselves.
+These are exciting questions each family must decide for themselves.
 All-in-all, we concluded Put-in-Bay is a pretty darn safe place for youngsters.
 We’re not saying kids don’t get in trouble when unsupervised, but we’ll gladly take Put-in-Bay over the mainland!